-This behavior results in some economically inefficient behavior.
-First, batteries are operated to store and then discharge energy, being paid a positive return for consuming the curtailed renewables through energy battery losses - that is, the battery is not storing energy across periods to allow more renewable energy to be used to meet demand in high energy periods, and instead is acting more like traditional energy demand.
-These energy losses and the associated battery cycling contribute to physical degradation of the battery, which imposes an economic (opportunity) cost.
-Second, the additional return may incent the development of excess battery capacity compared to the economically efficient level.
+Storage churning would result in some economically inefficient behavior.
+First, storage resources are operated to store and then discharge energy, being paid a positive return for consuming the curtailed renewables through storage energy losses - that is, the storage resource is not storing energy across periods to allow more renewable energy to be used to meet demand in high energy periods, and instead is acting more like traditional energy demand.
+For battery resources, these energy losses and the associated storage cycling contribute to physical degradation of the battery, which imposes an economic (opportunity) cost.152 Other storage resources incur similar opportunity costs, such as the efficiency losses associated with pumped storage resources.
+Second, the additional return may incent the development of excess storage resources compared to the economically efficient level.153